-Antigen Density - Common Murine Markers
+Antigen Density of Common Human and Murine Markers

 Tutorials for building multicolor flow cytometry panels always highlight the importance of antigen density - But why is it so important?